common-voice/cv-sentence-extractor/README.md

 ## Automatic extraction

+Currently the following data sources are available for automatic extraction:

+* Wikipedia

 ### On every Pull Request

 On every PR we will [trigger a sample sentence extraction](https://discourse.mozilla.org/t/scraper-automatic-sample-sentences-extracted-in-pull-request/55217/3) which can be used for verification.

 ### On pushes to master

-On every push to master, we will run a full sentence extraction on the specified language if the commit message includes `--full-extraction=<language>` at the end of the message.
+On every push to master, we will run a full sentence extraction on the specified language if the commit message includes `--full-wiki-extraction=<language>` at the end of the message.